MysteryPancake/Houdini-OpenCL/README.md

 int num_groups = get_num_groups(0);
 ```

+[Check the OpenCL documentation](https://registry.khronos.org/OpenCL/sdk/3.0/docs/man/html/get_work_dim.html) for more functions you can use.

 Often there's only one global workgroup, but there can be many.
 For example if you use worksets, it runs the same kernel multiple times, so it's like having multiple global workgroups.

 <img src="./images/multiple_global_workgroups.png" width="500">